tanakataiki/ssd_kerasV2/README.md

 As the truely perfect model doesn't exist forever there is still a way better.
 (currently I don't have enought time to search very deep into details too...)

+## To Whom
+I use this for a detection of few categories and simple shape detection (for my purpose) but weak for coco or voc.
+This repository is just for my study of network architecture.
+So there is no measurement but for gif so dont trust too much.
+If you would like to use better and prooved one ,please use official version of ssd or yolo.
+If you want to study architecture itself without training technic ,this repo will  be good to be as one of many references.

 ## Reference
 SSD : https://github.com/rykov8/ssd_keras/blob/master/ssd.py